 They also perform background checks on all principals and will review business financials.
 You will need to have the proper zoning and conditional use permits to attain a liquor license.
 Administrative approvals may also be required on the City or County level.

 The inescapable truth about restaurant building permit approvals is they take time.
-When permitting stalls, you may think the reason is that the building codes are getting too stringent or because of government workers?
+When permitting stalls, you may think the reason is that the building codes are getting too stringent or because of government workers.

 In our experience, this is rarely the case.